spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202204.0/marketplace-merchant-portal-core-feature-walkthrough/gui-modules-concept.md

 ---
 title: GUI modules concept
-description: Short overview of GUI modules in Merchant portal.
+description: Short overview of GUI modules in Merchant Portal.
 template: concept-topic-template
 related:
   - title: How to create a new GUI module